redis/redis-rb/README.markdown

 	r.get 'key_one' # => 'value_one'

 	# Using Redis list objects
 	# Push an object to the head of the list.
-Creates the list if it doesnt allready exsist.
+Creates the list if it doesn't allready exsist.

 	blog_hash = {:title => "Redis Rules!", :body => "Ok so, like why, well like, RDBMS is like....", :created_at => Time.now.to_i}
 	r.lpush 'all_blogs', Marshal.dump(blog_hash)

 	# Get a range of strings from the all_blogs list.
 Similar to offset and limit in SQL (-1, means the last one)

 	r.lrange 'all_blogs', 0, -1

 ### Multiple commands at once!